-Cabins in two categories are the first to go whenever a cruise itinerary goes on sale: the most inexpensive stateroom -- be it an inside cabin or porthole view -- and the top-of-the-line suite.
+Cabins in two categories are the first to go whenever a cruise itinerary goes on sale: the most inexpensive staterooms and the top-of-the-line suites.
 It may surprise you that the priciest accommodations are snapped up first, but consider this: There are far fewer suites than regular cabins, so competition is fierce for these options that offer extra space and exclusive perks.
 If you're sailing with a posse, that elbow room will definitely come in handy.

 One popular aspect of suite living, beyond lush furnishings, is the extra services most ships offer.
-You should expect concierge service, priority embarkation and disembarkation, and assistance when making reservations for alternative restaurants, spas and sold-out shore excursions.
-Butler service is offered with the most luxe, and they'll handle everything from dry-cleaning and unpacking to daily delivery of hors d'oeuvres and making reservations.
+You can expect concierge service, priority embarkation and disembarkation, and assistance when making reservations for alternative restaurants, spas and sold-out shore excursions.
+Butler service is offered by the most luxe brands; butlers handle everything from dry-cleaning and unpacking to daily delivery of canapes and making reservations for the spa.

 Celebrity's Solstice-Class Ships (Eclipse, Equinox, Reflection, Silhouette, Solstice)

-Because?
+Why?
 The 398-square-foot verandahs -- complete with hip patio furniture and outdoor whirlpools -- are themselves larger than many traditional staterooms!
 And, of course, each inviting verandah is attached to a 1,291-square-foot penthouse.
-Each well-designed space in these Eclipse, Equinox, Silhouette, Solstice and Reflection suites includes a living room with plush furniture, hardwood floors and a throw rug, 52-inch LCD TV with surround sound, and a baby grand piano; a separate dining room that accommodates eight; and a master bedroom with a king-size bed and adjoining marble bath with double vanities, a humongous shower for two with dual Hansgrohe showerheads and separate whirlpool tub.
-Two of these suites -- perfect for a romantic getaway -- can be found on each of Celebrity Cruises' Solstice-class ships, midship, right across from the elevators and near the library on the Penthouse Deck.
+Each well-designed Penthouse Suite aboard Celebrity Eclipse, Celebrity Equinox, Celebrity Silhouette, Celebrity Solstice and Celebrity Reflection includes a living room with plush furniture, hardwood floors and a throw rug; 52-inch LCD TV with surround sound; a baby grand piano; a separate dining room that accommodates eight; and a master bedroom with king-size bed and adjoining marble bath with double vanities, a humongous shower for two with dual Hansgrohe showerheads and separate whirlpool tub.
+These suites -- perfect for a romantic getaway -- can be found on each of Celebrity Cruises' Solstice-class ships, and are located midship, right across from the elevators and near the library on the Penthouse Deck.
 While you may never want to leave your Penthouse Suite, be sure to make a foray to Luminae -- the exclusive dining room for suite guests -- and Michael's Club, which is the exclusive domain for passengers booked in Celebrity's top suites.
-(For even more of a doozy of a suite, try Reflection's 1,636-square-foot Reflection Suite, a two-bedroom affair with a cantilevered sea-view bathroom, living and dining areas, and a tub on the 194-square-foot balcony.)
+(For even more of a doozy of a suite, try Reflection's 1,636-square-foot Reflection Suite, a two-bedroom affair with a cantilevered sea-view bathroom, separate living and dining areas, and a tub on the 194-square-foot balcony.)

-Plan to Pay: Average cost per person, per night, is $1,060 for a Caribbean voyage.
+Plan to Pay: Fares start at $1,100 per person, per night, for a Caribbean cruise.

 Oceania Cruises' Marina and Riviera

-Because?
-There are three Owner's Suites onboard each of Oceania Cruises' two newest ships, Marina and Riviera, and are among the most superb at sea.
+Why?
+There are three Owner's Suites onboard Oceania Cruises' Marina and Riviera, and the accommodations are among the most superb at sea.
 Size counts, for sure, and these measure 2,000 square feet apiece.
-Using furnishings from Ralph Lauren Home, each features a large living and dining room as well as the bedroom, which comes with king-sized bed, his and hers walk-in closets, a music room complete with an ebony grand piano, and even a media room with a professional entertainment system.
-There's one whirlpool tub in the bathroom, outfitted with Bulgari bath products, and another on the veranda (the latter has a flat-screen television.
+Ralph Lauren Home furnishings are featured throughout the large living and dining room as well as the bedroom, which comes with king-sized bed.
+You'll also find his-and-her walk-in closets, a grand entryway with an ebony grand piano, and even a media nook with a professional entertainment system.
+There's one whirlpool tub in the bathroom, outfitted with Bulgari bath products, and another on the veranda, which also has an outdoor flat-screen television.
 What else do we love about Oceania's Owner's Suites?
 Their location.
-Each of the suites spans the beam of the ship, facing aft, looking over the wake.
-Perks for Owner's Suite residents include access to the private Executive Lounge -- staffed by a dedicated concierge and featuring complimentary soft drinks, coffees and snacks throughout the day -- plus 24-hour butler service and course-by-course in-suite meal delivery from any onboard restaurant.
-The biggest downside of a cruise in an Oceania Owner's Suite is that you'll feel so pampered and cosseted indoors you might well be tempted to give ports of call a miss to stay onboard.
+Each suite spans the width of the ship, facing aft, looking over the wake.
+Perks for Owner's Suite residents include access to the private Executive Lounge -- staffed by a dedicated concierge and featuring complimentary soft drinks, coffees and snacks throughout the day -- plus 24-hour butler service and course-by-course, in-suite meal delivery from any onboard restaurant.
+The biggest downside of a cruise in an Oceania Owner's Suite is that you'll feel so pampered and cosseted indoors, you might well be tempted to miss ports of call and stay onboard.

-Plan to Pay: Average cost per person, per night, is $1,395 for a Mediterranean voyage and $1,170 for a Caribbean cruise.
-(Note: The price includes air.)
+Plan to Pay: Fares start at $1,700 per person, per night, for a Caribbean cruise.

-Royal Caribbean's Allure of the Seas, Anthem of the Seas, Oasis of the Seas and Allure of the Seas
+Royal Caribbean's Allure of the Seas, Anthem of the Seas, Oasis of the Seas and Quantum of the Seas

-Plan to Pay: Approximately $795 per person, per night, (based on a Caribbean cruise).
+Plan to Pay: Fares start at $1,224 per person, per night, for a Caribbean cruise.